kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

    If you need to use a different kind of :guilabel:`Exoneration`, go to :menuselection:`Accounting --> Configuration --> Taxes`, select a similar tax, then click on the cog icon and select :guilabel:`Duplicate`.
-In the :guilabel:`Advanced Options` tab, add the :guilabel:`Exoneration` and :guilabel:`Law Reference`, to confirm click on :guilabel:`Save`.
+In the :guilabel:`Advanced Options` tab, add the :guilabel:`Exoneration` and :guilabel:`Law Reference`.
+To confirm click on :guilabel:`Save`.

 .. tip::
    **Rename** your taxes in the :guilabel:`Name` field according to their :guilabel:`Exoneration` to